 Myth Fact The federal government only approved Colorado and Washington's Waivers because they have fewer beneficiaries and fewer benefits.
 Colorado's and Washington's Marketplace plans are locally tailored and are skimpier than New York's.
 The federal government has already approved NY's Essential Plan benefit package, there is no evidence that it would change its mind now.
 NY's population is roughly triple that of CO or WA, so they naturally have fewer enrollees in their 1332 Waiver programs than we would.
 NY cannot spend its Essential Plan Trust Fund \$9 billion surplus on immigrants.
-While the already accumulated \$9 billion Trust Fund surplus cannot be used for new enrollees, moving forward, the newly generated \$2 billion can be used to fund coverage.
+While the already accumulated \$9 billion Trust Fund surplus cannot be used for new enrollees, moving forward, the newly generated \$2 billion a year can be used to fund coverage.
 With the 1332 Waiver authority, NY can use the newly accrued (prospective) surplus money- \$2 billion annually-to fund immigrant coverage.
 That's exactly what Colorado and Washington are doing with their 1332 "passthrough" accounts.
 OK, so there's \$2 billion extra annually, but that isn't enough money to cover all the immigrants - the Administration says there are 300,000 immigrants in our existing Emergency Medicaid program, which just goes to 138% of the federal poverty level.
 The 300,000 people who are pre-qualified in Emergency Medicaid is an inflated number because no enrollee has been recertified for 3 years due to the Public Health Emergency.
 In 2021, there were only 128,000 users of the Emergency Medicaid program, up from 100,000 in 2019.
 Projections should be based on real historical numbers, rather than atypical data from the COVID emergency years.

 Myth Fact But even if there are only 128,000 Emergency Medicaid users, there are still lots of immigrants with incomes between the Medicaid level (138% of the federal poverty level) and the new 1332 Waiver income level of 250% of the federal poverty level.
 How can we afford to cover all of them?
 The census indicates that there are only 685,000 foreign born New Yorkers with incomes below 200% of FPL.
 Most (77%) are lawfully present and are already eligible for coverage.
 This means there are only 158,000 undocumented immigrants in our State with incomes below 200% of FPL.
 Even if 255,000 immigrants enroll in through the Waiver, using the rates set by the NYS Department of Health's actuaries, it would cost just \$1.2 billion.
 This \$1.2 billion figure includes \$429 million annual savings from the annual from the Emergency Medicaid.
 It is better for patients and the public health to offer comprehensive coverage with preventive care and pharmacy than coverage only for emergency treatment.
 Providers would get better rates too.
-What if those numbers are wrong and even larger number of immigrants enroll?
-The State can mitigate its exposure in lots of ways.
-It could cap the program to a certain number of enrollees (e.g., 255,000) It could cap the program at a certain rate of spending (e.g., \$1.5 billion) It could cap the program at a certain eligibility level (e.g., 138% of poverty, the current Medicaid level).
+This is a budget item and cannot be addressed in a stand-alone bill.
+Since the Coverage4all bill has ZERO cost to the state, and can be paid for with federal funding, the bill can move forward legislatively outside of the budget process.
+The bill has already passed both the Senate and Assembly Health Committees, and next needs to go to the Senate Finance, Assembly Ways and Means and then to the floor of both the Assembly and Senate for a vote.